pietrop/pietrop.github.io/_posts/blog/2017-11-09-aligning-partially-scripted-speeches.md

 ---
 layout: post
 title: "Aligning partially scripted speeches, R&D Notes"
-description: "Initially started as an email response to someone asking about this, then decided to convert into a blog post"
+description: "Initially started as an email response to someone asking about this, then decided to convert into a blog post, so these are my R&D Notes on how I would go about doing it with the technology available today."
 permalink: "/aligning-partially-scripted-speeches.html"
 date: "2017-11-09"
 published: true